AtomicNoggin/jsln/README.md

 ### Objects and Arrays

-Objects use identifier, single-quoted, or double-quoted keys.
-Arrays may contain missing entries.
+Objects use identifier, single-quoted, or double-quoted keys and trailing commas.
+Objects may also contain nested arrays and objects
 ```js
 {
   unquotedKey: 'value',